tpmatthes/scroll-reaction/README.md

    * <section id="section-1">...</section>
    *
    * Scroll-Reaction.js works well with links,
-   * but it can handle any kind of HTML element
+   * but it can handle any kind of HTML element.
    * If there is no href attribute, you have to assign
    * a value to the data attribute, e.g.
    * <h1 data-scroll-reaction="section-1">...</h1>
    */

   /**
-   * This attribute is used to find listener elements
+   * This attribute is used to find listener elements.
-   * By default the href page anchor (e.g. href="#test")
+   * By default the href page anchor (e.g. href="#...")
-   * will be used to identify emitter elements
+   * will be used to identify emitter elements.
    * However, you can set this attribute to a valid id,
-   * if no href attribute exists
+   * if no href attribute exists.
    * @type {String}
    *
    * @example